 I am currently the semi-retired, part-time Associate for Faith Formation at St. Ann & the Holy Trinity Episcopal Church (the Pro-Cathedral of the Diocese of Long Island) in Brooklyn Heights.
-I am delighted to be leading the Psalms Project.
+I am delighted to be leading the Exodus Tradition.

 I received my Ph.D. in the Study of Religion from Harvard University; my field is American Religious History.
 My research for that degree led to a book, Faith in Their Own Color: Black Episcopalians in Antebellum New York City (Columbia University Press, 2005).

 I have served in the ordained ministry of the Episcopal Church since 1982.